-We conducted our examination in accordance with Dutch law, including the Dutch Standard 3000A Assurance engagements, other than audits or reviews of historical financial information (attestation-engagements).
+We conducted our review in accordance with Dutch law, including Dutch Standard 3000A Assurance engagements, other than audits or reviews of historical financial information (attestation-engagements).
 This engagement is aimed to provide limited assurance.
-Our responsibilities under this standard are further described in the section 'Our responsibilities for the examination' of our report.
+Our responsibilities under this standard are further described in the section 'Our responsibilities for the review' of our report.

-We believe that the assurance information we have obtained is sufficient and appropriate to provide a basis for our conclusion.
+We believe that the assurance evidence we have obtained is sufficient and appropriate to provide a basis for our conclusion.